 Get a better description and better video for this.

-Due to the fact that the game handles Time Trial ghost replay data as if the ghost were an actual player on that console, hacks can be used to put up to four ghosts (or three ghosts and a human player) into a race at once, like in a normal race with four players.
+Unused code was found that can be used to put up to four ghosts (or three ghosts and a human player, ect.) into a race at once.
+Its hard coded to 4, and trying to load more that 4 forces one to be unloaded.
+Currently, its not possible to change the hard coded limit.
 This feature was implanted in Mario Kart 7, although the limit was increased to 7 ghosts.

 This music is only heard in the now-unused Galaxy Coliseum course.